82deutschmark/Spy-Story1/README.md

 ## Character Universe

-The story universe is set in a high-stakes, sexy dramatic international spy network in the year 2040.
+The story universe is set in a high-stakes, sexy dramatic international world of espionage.
 The world is in a state of emergency with charismatic but incompetent protagonists who are more interested in partying and romance than saving the world.

 ## Future Improvements